demisto/content/Packs/GSuiteAdmin/Integrations/GSuiteAdmin/README.md

 ### gsuite-policy-modify

 ***
-Delete multiple policy values that are applied to a specific group.
+Modifies multiple policy values that are applied to a specific group.
 All targets must have the same target format.
 That is to say that they must point to the same target resource and must have the same keys specified in additionalTargetKeyNames, though the values for those keys may be different.
 On failure the request will return the error details as part of the google.rpc.Status.

 #### Base Command